AllStarLink/ASL3-Manual/docs/user-guide/externalapps.md

 In order to connect to an AllStarLink node, you will need to configure an [IAX2/AllStarLink Connector](https://manuals.sharkrf.com/m1ke/web/connectors/iax2.html).

 !!! note "Node Authentication"
     M1KE supports different authentication methods.
 You can choose between "AllStarLink" (using your AllStarLink web portal credentials) or "IAX2" authentication (using an IAX username and password provided to you by the node owner).

-## IAXRpt PC Client
+### IAXRpt PC Client
+!!! danger "Don't Use IXARpt"
+    IAXRpt was originally written and distributed by a company called Xeletec, but it has since been orphaned, and their download servers have been offline since 2019.
+As such, you will need to download the setup file from elsewhere.
+AllStarLink strongly discourages continued use of this application as future improvements to the system may render IAXRpt unusable.
+Also, ensure that you do not install a malware-hijacked version of IAXRpt.

 IAXRpt is a specialized Windows "soft phone" program which allows users to connect from their PC's to an AllStarLink node.

-IAXRpt was originally written and distributed by a company called Xeletec, but it has since been orphaned, and their download servers have been offline since 2019.
-As such, you will need to download the setup file from [our local server copy](https://wiki.allstarlink.org/images/5/56/Setup_iaxrpt_xipar_010146.exe).

 In order to use the IAXRpt PC Client, you need to be supplied with a username and password (aka secret) from the node operator who's node you want to connect to, as well as the hostname and port of the node server. **That also means that the node operator needs to configure their node to allow external connections from IAXRpt, and authenticate users.** More information for node operators on how to configure their node is provided below.